Why do you need regular eye exams?

 According to a recent study by Vision Service Plan, indications of high cholesterol were found on an eye exam 65 percent of the time.
 For diabetes, it was 20 percent of the time; for hypertension, 30 percent.
 The National Institutes of Health estimates 2.3 million Americans suffer from glaucoma, and an additional 2 million have the disease but don’t know it.

 Some diseases can only be diagnosed by eye doctors.
-Many issues can be prevented by appropriate care, good control of one’s health, regular screening eye exams and referrals to our specialists when needed.
+Many issues can be prevented by appropriate care, regular screening eye exams and referrals to our specialists when needed.

 Doctors at Horizon Eye Care are specialists in comprehensive eye exams, with fellowship-trained, sub-specialty care in all areas of eye disease.
 You benefit from state-of-the-art equipment, some found only at large academic centers, that aids in the diagnosis and management of all types of diseases and vision problems.